jotavare/jotavare.github.io/wpa_psk_hacking.md

 ### **Determine the Network Interface**

 <div class="code-example" markdown="1">
-Identify the wireless network interfaces, which usually start with w (e.g., `wlp3s0`).
+Identify the wireless network interfaces, which usually start with (e.g. `wlp3s0`).
 <br>This information will be needed later.
 </div>
 ```bash